 (advance guide signs, advance stop, warning, and yield signs)

 You can find specific information and links to the standards and guidelines for the roadway improvements that have been implemented on the State Highway System to benefit aging road users on the FDOT website.

 Other improvements that can help improve safety are roundabouts which are circular intersections with no traffic signal, where vehicles flow around a center island.
 Sometimes called the safest form of traffic control in the world, roundabouts are also some of the most attractive features in modern roadway design.
-While roundabouts help eliminate a number of safety problems, they also can be confusing for drivers when they are not use to them that is why the FDOT has developed educational materials to help safely navigate roundabouts:
+While roundabouts help eliminate a number of safety problems, they can be confusing for drivers.
+FDOT has developed the following educational materials to help safely navigate roundabouts:

 - The FHWA has created a Roundabout website that contains information on crash types and causes, technical implementation and tools, research, and resources including the video, Modern Roundabouts: A Safer Choice.

 - The Insurance Institute for Highway Safety (IIHS) has developed a Roundabout Question and Answer page on their website and also a two-minute video on "How Roundabouts Work" that can help educate.

 - Liberty Mutual has an article in their magazine on Roundabouts.

 - The Traffic Improvement Association of Michigan (TIA) has a comprehensive YouTube video to help educate about Modern Roundabouts.

 - Time Magazine wrote an article on Roundabouts.